To the chief Musician, Altaschith, A Psalm [or] Song of Asaph.

 - Divine Stability of the Universe (75:1-3).

 Title: “Altaschith” (see note on Psalm 57: Title).

 Verses 1-5: We often pray for mercy, when in pursuit of it; and shall we only once or twice give thanks, when we obtain it?
 God shows that he is nigh to us in what we call upon him for.
 Public trusts are to be managed uprightly.
 This may well be applied to Christ and his government.
 Man’s sin threatened to destroy the whole creation; but Christ saved the world from utter ruin.
-He who is made of God, to us gives wisdom and bids us to be wise.
-To the proud, daring sinners he says, boast not of your power, persist not in contempt.
+Christ gives to us who believe wisdom, and bids us to be wise.
+To the proud, daring sinners He says, boast not of your power, persist not in contempt.
 All the present hopes and future happiness of the human race spring from the Son of God.

 Psalm 75:1 “Unto thee, O God, do we give thanks, [unto thee] do we give thanks: for [that] thy name is near thy wondrous works declare.”

 “Thy name is near”: God’s name represents His presence.
 The history of God’s supernatural interventions on behalf of His people demonstrated that God was personally immanent.
 But Old Testament saints did not have the fullness from permanent, personal indwelling of the Holy Spirit (compare John 14:1, 16-17; 1 Cor.
 3:16; 6:19).

 This begins with praise, which is good for us to do as well.
 The repeating of the giving thanks could mean, in the morning and in the evening, we give thanks.
 One of the most beautiful statements in the letters to the churches in Revelation, is because the Light of the world is in each church.
 As I have said over and over, God never leaves His people.
 Praise God, from whom all blessings flow.
 It is so easy when our crisis is over to forget who brought us out of the crisis.
 When is the proper time to praise Him?
 All the time.